Skip to main content

 You’re going to have a lot of downtime while on your cross-country road trip, especially if you’re traveling with companions who will share in driving duties.
 While on long stretches of various highways, you will want some form of entertainment.
 This can include reading a book or playing an audiobook, listening to a podcast, listening to music, playing games on your devices or even playing a classic travel car game, like I Spy.

-A great way to prepare music in advance is to curate a road trip playlist with all of your favorites in a range of genres — make sure your companions add their selections, too.
-Don’t forget to pack any chargers you’ll need for your devices to keep you endlessly entertained!
+A great way to prepare music in advance is to curate a road trip playlist with all of your favorites in a range of genres.
+You can also invite any of your traveling companions to add their own selections, too.
+Don’t forget to pack any chargers and cables you’ll need for your devices to keep you endlessly entertained.

 Road Trip Safety Tips